aufau/SaberMod/README.rst

 and launch the game with ``+set fs_game mymod`` commandline parameter.

 To debug your mod use generated .so files.
-Put them in ~/.jkii/mymod/ and launch the game with ``+set vm_cgame 0`` if you want to debug a clientside part of your mod.
-Use ``set vm_cgame 2`` when you want to use .qvm version again.
+Put them in ~/.jkii/mymod/ and launch the game with ``+set vm_game 0 +set vm_cgame 0 +set vm_ui 0`` commandline parameters.
+Set the back to 2 when you want to use .qvm version again.

 Windows
 -------

-Currently there is no support for building VM or .dll files on Windows.
-Old ``code/buildvms.bat`` batch file should work for VMs if you can get lcc and q3asm tools (eg from *JK2 Editing Tools 2.0*) and put them into bin/ directory.
+Currently there is no support for building shared libraries on Windows.
+Old ``code/buildvms.bat`` batch file should work for QVMs if you can get lcc and q3asm tools (eg from *JK2 Editing Tools 2.0*) and put them into bin/ directory.